ashishk1506/todoapi/README.md

   ### 4. /updateById/:id
      #### METHOD PUT
-     To update existing data in table with given id
+     To update existing data in table with given id use key -task

   ### 5. /deleteById/:id
       #### METHOD DELETE
       To delete given record from table with its id

-      use x-www-form-urlencoded in POSTMAN to test the api
+  ### use x-www-form-urlencoded in POSTMAN to test the api